 Secondly, there is an option to go to the Xurreria, five doors down from the granja and buy churros that you are free to eat with your hot chocolate ordered from La Granja.
 I, of course, opted for both options!
 The Melindros were enjoyable and possibly less sickly than the churros, however, they could be said to be slightly dry.

 For my tastes, the churros were the winning option.
 Although seemingly inconvenient, the trip down the street to pick up your own snacks adds a novelty element to the experience.
 In the Xurreria the man behind the counter is helpful and it is busy, ensuring that the churros that you receive are fresh and warm.
 Sugar is added to the churros as an optional extra.
-They are ordered by weight - €1.00 provided me with approximately seven churros, which is probably a standard amount per hungry person!
-These churros were a delight- slightly lighter and fluffier than those at La Pallaresa and very fresh.
+They are ordered by weight - €1.00 provided me with approximately seven churros, which is probably a standard amount per hungry person.
+These churros were a delight- slightly lighter and fluffier than those at La Pallaresa and deliciously fresh.

 |Chocolate and Churros from the Xurreria|